Home › How Litigation Costs Behave > When information arrives too late to change directionWhen information arrives too late to change direction

 The structure does not prevent information from emerging.

-It determines when information emerges in relation to when decisions are made.
+It determines when information emerges relative to when decisions are made.